 GOOD CHRISTIAN GIRL by L.L.
 Edgerton is a forthcoming literary novel about childhood religious trauma that continues into adulthood.

 As a child, Lee Ellis was surrounded by spiritual hypocrisy and her mother's eating disorders.
-Twenty years later, Lee is navigating the daily routines of marriage and parenthood coinciding with work, pets and sex.
+Twenty years later, Lee navigates the isolating routines of marriage and parenthood.
 As her depression segues into a series of dark, unsettling dreams, she realizes that she needs to address her mental health before the past destroys her.
-Written in the style of a personal narrative, GOOD CHRISTIAN GIRL will appeal to fans of Michelle Richmond's nuanced prose (THE YEAR OF FOG) and Margaret Atwood's blunt, often somber explorations of the psychology encompassing relationships and sex (CAT’S EYE).
+Written in the style of a personal narrative, GOOD CHRISTIAN GIRL will appeal to readers of Sylvia Plath’s themes of domesticity and mental decline (The Bell Jar), Michelle Richmond's nuanced prose (The Year of Fog) and Margaret Atwood's blunt, often somber explorations of the psychology encompassing relationships and sex (Cat’s Eye).

 excerpt from